New Zealand police find 3.5 tons of cocaine in Pacific Ocean

 New Zealand Police Commissioner Andrew Coster said the cocaine had been dropped at a floating transit point in 81 bales before it was intercepted by a navy ship, which was deployed to the area last week.
 The ship then made the six-day trip back to New Zealand, where the drugs were being documented and destroyed.

-Coster said the wholesale value of the 3.2 tonnes (3.5 tons) of cocaine was worth about 500 million New Zealand dollars ($316 million) and it was likely destined for Australia.
+Coster said the wholesale value of the 3.2 tonnes (3.5 tons) of cocaine was about 500 million New Zealand dollars ($316 million) and it was likely destined for Australia.

 “We believe there was enough cocaine to service the Australian market for about one year, and this would be more than New Zealand would use in 30 years,” Coster said.